Cogges/cogges.github.io/_posts/2012-09-16-what-is-the-church-the-church-as-a-vineyard.md

 ---
 layout: sermon
+series: "What is the church?"
-title: "What is the church?
-The Church as a vineyard."
+title: "The Church as a vineyard"
 date: "2012-09-16 00:00:00"
 audio: "http://media.coggesparish.com/sermons/2012-09-16 Lynn Moxham.mp3"
 speaker: "Lynn Moxham"